 Mother Tongue Fortnight

 Mother Tongue Fortnight was mooted in 2012 by MOE to encourage the use of Mother Tongue languages among students.
-The theme this year is Joy of Learning (Appreciation of Arts and Culture).
-During the two consecutive weeks, a wide range of activities related to Chinese Language (CL), Malay Language (ML) and Tamil Language (TL) and culture were conducted to foster the theme.
-For all the P4 girls, a language and cultural camp was organised for them to provide an immersive environment in which to learn and use their Mother Tongue Languages (MTL).
+The theme for this year was Language Unlocks Culture, Culture Reflects Values.
+During the two consecutive weeks, a wide range of activities related to the Mother Tongue Languages were conducted.
+A language cultural camp was organised for P4 students to provide them with an immersive environment to learn the use of Mother Tongue Languages (MTL).
 Through various hands-on activities, students also learnt to appreciate the respective MTL art forms and cultures.
-Mr Vincent Ng Cheng Hye, also known as Weng Qinghai, who is a Singaporean martial artist and former actor, was invited to be the special guest for the opening of our Mother Tongue Fortnight this year.
-Our girls enjoyed watching a Wushu display by Vincent’s top Wushu team, with members clinching the SEA Games Wushu championship.

 Chinese New Year (CNY) Celebration